Missouri Valley Bridge & Iron Co.

-The Missouri Valley Bridge & Iron Co., also known as Missouri Valley Bridge Company, was a engineering, construction, and steel fabrication firm that operated through the late nineteenth and most of the twentieth centuries.
+The Missouri Valley Bridge & Iron Co., also known as Missouri Valley Bridge Company, was an engineering, construction, and steel fabrication firm that operated through the late nineteenth and most of the twentieth centuries.
 It was based in Leavenworth, Kansas, with a WWII facility in Evansville, Indiana.

 History

 The company was formed in 1874 by Edwin Farnsworth and D. W. Eaves in Leavenworth, Kansas.
 In 1888, it was acquired by Alonzo.
 J. Tullock, who had previously served as the engineer and manager of the firm.
 Katherine S. Tullock, Alonzo's widow, served as the president from 1907 to 1921, an unusual development for the time in a male-dominated field.
 Her son, Hubert S. Tullock became president of the firm in 1921.

 Throughout the early twentieth century, the firm supplied and built bridges across the country.
 These projects included the Free Bridge and the McKinley Bridge, both across the Mississippi River.